This course teaches you how to design Xilinx FPGA using the Vivado Design Suite.

-This course shows you how to to build an effective FPGA design using synchronous design techniques, using the Vivado® IP integrator to create a sub-system, using proper HDL coding techniques to improve design performance, and debugging a design with multiple clock domains.
+You will learn to build an effective FPGA design using synchronous design techniques, using the Vivado® IP integrator, create a sub-system, using proper HDL coding techniques, improve design performance and debugging a design with multiple clock domains.

 • Designing FPGAs Using the Vivado Design Suite 1 course• Working HDL knowledge (VHDL or Verilog)